 4th of July Hula Hoop Chandelier

-Always on the lookout for different ways to use Christmas lights, we were intrigued by this easy do-it-yourself light chandelier we found on Pinterest.
+Always on the lookout for different ways to use Christmas lights, we couldn’t resist trying a hula hoop chandelier.

-Since so many of our celebrations with lights involve patriotic holidays, we chose to make our chandelier red, white and blue.
+Since so many of our celebrations with lights involve patriotic holidays, we chose to make this project red, white, and blue.

 - red, white, and, blue icicle lights